quokka-astro/quokka/docs/tests/shu_osher.rst

 --------

-We use the RK2 integrator with a fixed timestep of :math:`10^{-4}` and a mesh of 400 equally-spaced zones.
+We use the RK2 integrator with a fixed timestep of :math:`10^{-4}` and a mesh of 400 equally-spaced zones, evolving until time :math:`t=1.8`.
 There are some subtle stair-step artifacts similar to those seen in the sawtooth linear advection test, but these converge away as the spatial resolution is increased.

-These can be eliminated by projecting the primitive variables into characteristic waves and reconstructing the interface states in the characteristic variables, as done in §4 of :cite:`Shu_1989`.
+These artefacts can be eliminated by projecting into characteristic waves and reconstructing the interface states in the characteristic variables, as done in §4 of :cite:`Shu_1989`.
+The reference solution is computed using Athena++ with PPM reconstruction in the characteristic variables on a grid of 1600 zones.

 .. figure:: hydro_shuosher.png
     :alt: A figure showing the numerical solution to the Shu-Osher test.